Backlink analysis is one of the most effective ways to stay on top of your competitors and build a winning backlink strategy.

-Pages that rank for your target keyword at the bottom of page one or on page two can be good candidates to build links to.
+Pages that rank for your target keyword at the bottom of page one or on page two of search engine results can be good candidates to build links to.

 This is because you know Google trusts these pages enough to show them in the results.

-Look for pages on your site that are outranked by competing content with a number of links you think you could match or beat.
+Look for pages on your site that are outranked by competing content with several links you think you could match or beat.

-And be realistic here.
-If the page has thousands of links, it will be tough to reach a similar number.
-Instead, build links to pages where the difference between your page and your competitors is just a few links.
+Instead, build links to pages where the difference between your page and your competitors’ is just a few links.